Ziltriz/Ziltriz/README.md

 ### Hi there 👋, my name is Pavel
 #### I am Python-developer

 Python- developer i have about 3 years of experience using this language and about 7 home projects.
-Previously, I developed web applications using JS, React and Vue.
-Recently I have mastered Django.
+Previously, I developed web applications using Python(Django, Fast Api)

 VK: https://vk.com/ziltriz